 Veterinary Student Bursary

-The application will open the first week of January until April 30, 2023 for the 2023-2024 academic year.
+We are now accepting applications for the NADC bursary until April 30, 2023 for the 2023-2024 academic year.
 You will need to have a My Alberta Digital ID verified account to submit your application.
+Verifying your MADI account can take up to two weeks.
 For more information on this scroll to the bottom of this page.

 The Veterinary Student Bursary is a non-repayable return service bursary of $6,000 to $12,000 per year for the 4 years of your large animal or large and small animal veterinary program.
 It is an incentive to encourage Alberta veterinary students to live and work in northern Alberta upon graduation.